Bezos rocket fails during liftoff, only experiments aboard

 CAPE CANAVERAL, Fla. -- Jeff Bezos’ rocket company suffered its first launch failure Monday.
 No one was aboard, only science experiments.

-The Blue Origin rocket veered off course over West Texas about a minute after liftoff.
-The capsule’s launch abort system immediately kicked in, lifting the craft off the top.
+The Blue Origin rocket blasted off from West Texas and was barely a minute into the flight when bright yellow flames shot out from around the single engine at the bottom.
+The capsule’s emergency launch abort system immediately kicked in, lifting the craft off the top.
 Several minutes later, the capsule parachuted onto the remote desert floor.

+The rocket crashed back to Earth with no injuries or damage reported, the Federal Aviation Administration said in a statement.

+Although this New Shepard rocket was dedicated to flying experiments, it was the same kind used for launching people on 10-minute rides to the edge of space.
+The rocket is grounded pending the outcome of an investigation, said the FAA, which is in charge of public safety during commercial space launches and landings.

-Blue Origin's launch commentary went silent when the capsule catapulted off the rocket, later announcing: “It appears we've experienced an anomaly with today's flight.
+Blue Origin's launch commentary went silent when the capsule catapulted off the rocket Monday morning, eventually announcing: “It appears we've experienced an anomaly with today's flight.
 This wasn't planned."

+“Booster failure on today’s uncrewed flight.
+Escape system performed as designed,” the Kent, Washington-based company tweeted close to an hour later.

-The mishap occurred as the rocket was traveling nearly 700 mph (1,126 kph) at an altitude of about 28,000 feet (8,500 meters).
-There was no video shown of the rocket - only the capsule - after the failure occurred.
-The rocket usually lands upright on the desert floor and then is recycled for future flights; clearly, that did not happen this time.
+The rocket usually lands upright on the desert floor and then is recycled for future flights.

-Launch commentator Erika Wagner said the capsule managed to escape successfully, with the webcast showing it reaching a maximum altitude of more than 37,000 feet (11,300 meters).
+The webcast showed the capsule reaching a maximum altitude of more than 37,000 feet (11,300 meters).
 Thirty-six experiments were on board, half sponsored by NASA.

-“Booster failure on today’s uncrewed flight.
-Escape system performed as designed,” the company tweeted later.
+Most were put together by students.

-It was the 23rd flight for the New Shepard program, named after the first American in space, Mercury astronaut Alan Shepard.
-The same kind of rocket and capsule have been used to carry paying passengers on 10-minute rides to the edge of space.
-It was the ninth flight for this rocket.
+It was the 23rd flight for the New Shepard program, named after the first American in space, Mercury astronaut Alan Shepard and the ninth flight for this particular rocket-capsule pair.

-Its most recent passenger flight was just last month.
-Bezos was on the first New Shepard crew last summer.
-Altogether, Blue Origin has carried 31 people to the edge of space.
-The company's headquarters is in Kent, Washington.
+Blue Origin's most recent flight with paying customers was just last month; the ticket price hasn’t been released.
+Bezos was on the first New Shepard crew last year.
+Altogether, Blue Origin has carried 31 people, including actor William Shatner.

+The rocket should have launched nearly two weeks ago, but was grounded until Monday by bad weather.

 ———